-The proposed zoning amendment will enhance the full life cycle use of housing, without regard to the functional limitations or disabilities of a home's occupants or guests, in order to accommodate a wide range of individual preferences and abilities, in all new residential
+The proposed zoning amendment will enhance the full life cycle use of housing, without regard to the functional limitations or disabilities of a home's occupants or guests, in order

 4 U.S. Census Bureau July 2012 report Americans with Disabilities: 2010.